Eco (currency): Before 2019

 The first formal references to a regional monetary union date to the 1993 revision of the ECOWAS Treaty.
 Articles 3 and 51 to 55 state the objective of establishing a common currency at the regional level.

-On April 2000, five English-speaking countries (The Gambia, Ghana, Liberia, Nigeria, and Sierra Leone) and Guinea, signed the "Accra Declaration", formally launching the West African Monetary Zone (WAMZ).
+In April 2000, five English-speaking countries (The Gambia, Ghana, Liberia, Nigeria, and Sierra Leone) and Guinea, signed the "Accra Declaration", formally launching the West African Monetary Zone (WAMZ).
 They committed to create a second monetary zone in the region (alongside the West African Economic and Monetary Union) by 2003, setting convergence criteria and agreeing on a common action plan.
 The introduction of this second currency was repeatedly postponed first to 2005, then to 2010.
 At a meeting of the Convergence Council of Ministers and Governors of West Africa on 25 May 2009, it was rescheduled again to 2015 due to the 2008 financial crisis.
 This meeting also established a plan to begin work to merge the two West African currencies; this was planned to be achieved by 2020.

 In 2001, the West African Monetary Institute (WAMI) was set up with headquarters in Accra, Ghana.
 It is to be an interim organisation in preparation for the future West African Central Bank.
 Its function and organisation are inspired by the European Monetary Institute.
 Thus, WAMI is to provide a framework for central banks in the WAMZ to start the integration and begin preliminary preparations for the printing and minting of the physical money, just as EMI did before in the Eurozone before the introduction of the euro.
 The current director general is Dr. Olorunsola E. Olowofeso.

 Recent assessments of member countries' efforts to meet the criteria are very bleak.
 The performance scorecard presented at the 2012 Annual Statutory Meetings of the WAMZ shows that GDP growth was projected to decline to 6.9% in 2012 from 8.7% in 2011.
 The convergence scale of the whole WAMZ area was also projected to go down from a score of 79.2% in 2011 to 62.5% in 2012; as no member met all the convergence criteria.
 The average annual inflation rate also increased from 11.6% in 2011 to 12.6% in 2012.
 The Director of Multilateral Surveillance ECOWAS Commission, Lassane Kabore, described the performance as "dismal", but he also affirmed the commitment of his commission to the establishment of the Eco.

 In 2014, the Central Bank of Nigeria published a document announcing the benefits of the single currency, emphasizing the creation of a vast common economic space to stimulate trade and investment.

 In February 2018, ECOWAS affirmed its intention to restart the process with an introduction in 2020, which is strictly impossible: it is therefore a declaration of intent.
 On 23 February 2018, according to the economist Jean-Joseph Boillot, no serious work on the technical aspects of this implementation has yet been undertaken, either at the university level or at the state level.